- The average cost of car insurance in Arizona is $2,420 a year or $202 per month, based on our data analysis.

 Estimate car insurance in Arizona by car model

-Find out how much car insurance costs for your car make and model in Arizona.
+See how much you’ll pay for car insurance for your specific make and model in Arizona.

 Guide: How to estimate car insurance using our car insurance estimator tool